Urigo/angular-meteor/docs/angular-meteor/client/content/tutorials/socially/angular2/tutorials.socially.angular2.step_04.md

 vice versa.

 In Angular 2, things have changed a bit.
-Two-way data binding is still available, but by default.
+Two-way data binding is still available, but it is not the default behavior.
 We will take a close look at two-way binding during the 6th step of the tutorial.

 In this chapter, we are going to explore a new way to bind a form input element to a component in Angular 2.